Collaborative-Software-Development-Club/Spring2024-UnityProject/README.md

 6. Now head to the Unity Hub application on your device.
 7. From the "Projects" tab, locate "Open" and click it.
 8. Locate the GitHub folder on your device.
 For a Windows device, this is usually under User/[YOUR-USERNAME]/Documents.
 Click it to enter the folder, but DO NOT CLICK OPEN.
 9. You should see several items in this folder.
-One of them should be called "CSDCGameSpring".
+One of them should be called "Tower Defense CSDC".
 Open this folder by hitting the button in the bottom right.
 10. Unity should now allow you to open the project

 Congratulations!
 You can now access the project on your device!
 If you need